How to Share Files Between Linux and Windows? [2 Cases]

 Step 3: Locating the Shared Folder on Linux

-It is important for you to understand the accessibility of this folder.
-To do so you need to find its location at first.
+You need to understand the accessibility of this folder.
+To do so you need to find its location at first:

 Step 4: Create a File in Linux and Access It From Windows